anna-nasier/tello-drone-path-follower/README.md

 ### Control

-To control the drone in simulation we used a topic connected to the gazebo ` /drone1/cmd_vel` , which is sent at a frequency of 100 hz.
+To control the drone in simulation we used a topic connected to the gazebo ` /drone1/cmd_vel` , which is sent at a frequency of 10Hz.
 For the real drone control, you have to change the value of the bool "simulation" variable to false and then the node sends request to the `/tello_action` service with the control velocity.

 ### Results